selenite140/matter/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 In case that Openthread CLI is needed, chip_with_ot_cli build argument must be set to 1.

+In case the board doesn't have 32KHz crystal fitted, one can use the 32KHz free running oscilator as a clock source.
+In this case one must set the use_fro_32k argument to 1.

 In case signing errors are encountered when running the "sign_images.sh" script install the recommanded packages (python version > 3, pip3, pycrypto, pycryptodome):